 You can't see it.
 You can't smell it.
 You can't taste it.
 Carbon monoxide is a colourless, odourless, tasteless, poisonous gas that is released when any fossil fuel burns.
 It can be omitted from everyday household appliances, like a poorly-maintained or faulty boiler or gas cooker.

 Despite being colourless and odourless, there are still ways you can identify a carbon monoxide leak within your home.
 Some symptoms might feel similar to tiredness or a viral infection like the cold or flu.
 If these disappear when you leave the house, there’s a chance it could be carbon monoxide poisoning.

 Get your property checked by a Gas Safe Registered engineer immediately if:

 - The gas flame on an appliance appears ‘floppy’ and burns orange or yellow as opposed to blue

 - Your pilot light frequently blows out or has a ‘floppy’ flame

-- Seeing or smelling smoke
+- You see or smell smoke

 Follow our simple ABC checklist to keep yourself and your family #COsafe.

-- Batteries: Test it regularly and make sure the batteries are working
+- Batteries.
+Test it regularly and make sure the batteries are working.

-- Check: Have an up-to-date gas check.
+- Check.
+Have an up-to-date gas check, at least annually.